ErpNetDocs/webclient/inventory-control/reconcile.md

 **NOTE!**

-The **trash bin button** allows you to remove the latest count, which will restore the previous **Counted** value.
+1. The **trash bin button** allows you to remove the latest count, which will restore the previous **Counted** value.

-Any one, two or three-number combination is automatically counted as a **multiplier**.
+2. Any one, two or three-number combination is automatically counted as a **multiplier**.
 You can insert it without adding "*" in the end.

+3. You can remove inserted multipliers by tapping the **Clear button (X)**.

 ### Higher count